GerevAI/gerev/docs/data-sources/google-drive/google-drive.md

 The process involves creating a service account with an email address, then sharing drive folders with that service account.

 1. Go to [Create a project](https://console.cloud.google.com/projectcreate?previousPage=%2Fprojectselector2%2Fiam-admin%2Fserviceaccounts%2Fcreate) on google cloud console.
-Choose a name and organization (you can also leave organization empty)
+It's important to choose your **organization** if you have one.

 ![Create a project](./create-new-project.png)